 Add a water feature

 Birds need water for drinking and bathing, just like humans.
 If you have the space and inclination, a small pond makes a lovely addition to the garden.
 If that is too complicated, or you don’t have the space, a simple bird bath is almost as good.
 Be sure to place it on a pedestal out of the reach of cats, though.

 Those of us who love both cats and birds have a dilemma, as most cats are enthusiastic, effective hunters.
-Unless your cat is an indoor pet, you will struggle to stop it killing birds.
+Unless your cat is an indoor pet, you will struggle to stop it from killing birds.
 One thing you can do is get it a collar with a bell to warn birds.
-Another thing you can do is set up bird boxes which your cat can’t reach.
+Another thing you can do is set up bird boxes that your cat can’t reach.
 Feral or neighbour cats will also hunt birds in your yard.
 In that case, your best bet is a protective dog.

 One of the best ways to secure long-term bird buddies is to feed them.
 If they can count on you for basic needs they will be motivated to stay in your yard, raise their families, and attack your pests.
 Don’t toss breadcrumbs, though.
 Bread doesn’t offer adequate nutrition and it swells in their stomach.
 Buy birdseed, or use a mix of seeds, chopped nuts, and grains, such as porridge oat.
 Be sure to hang bird feeders out of reach of cats.